Former Stitch Fix COO Julie Bornstein just took the wraps off her app-only e-commerce startup, The Yes – TechCrunch

 TC: You’re building what you call a store around each user, who downloads the app, answers questions that provide a lot of “signal” about that person’s style and brand preferences and size and budget, and that’s adaptive, meaning the algorithm is always re-ranking products as it learns better what a person likes.
 What demographic are you targeting?

-JB: It’s women of a really a very broad age range, from 25 to 75, who care about fashion, whether they’re sort of an in-the-know-on-everything fashionista or they just want to look great.
+JB: It’s women of a very broad age range, from 25 to 75, who care about fashion, whether they’re an in-the-know-on-everything fashionista or they just want to look great.
 And you can shop high/low, which is how most women shop these days.
 So it depends what you’re looking for.

 TC: It sounds like you’re selling women’s apparel exclusively to start.
 Are you also selling handbags?
 Jewelry?
 Accessories?